Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 “It’s hot on Akyawentuo,” was of course a great excuse...

 They got around to the third hole before Gabe, with his ball firmly lost in the rough, decided it was high time he start angling toward his suspicions.
-He knew he wasn’t going to get anything---Hoeff was far too shrewd for that---but he could still make his point.
+He knew he wasn’t going to get anything - Hoeff was far too shrewd for that - but he could still make his point.

 “...I’ll be glad to put the business with Secretary Guillory behind me,” he commented.